Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey: Challenges and Future Directions

 \section{Challenges and Future Directions}

-Although recent researches have achieved remarkable progress on diffusion model-based IR, there are still some challenges to extending them to the practical application since their limited robustness, model complexity, running efficiency, and restoration capability.
+Although recent researches have achieved remarkable progress on diffusion model-based IR, there are still some challenges to extending them to practical applications since their limited robustness, model complexity, running efficiency, interactability, personalization, and restoration capability.
 To further improve the development of image restoration, we summarize the primary challenges and propose the potential directions for solving them in this section.